We partner with impactful organizations to empower and engage the people of Haiti in Christ’s name.

-Reiser Relief is a Catholic based non-profit 501(c)3 dedicated to serving the most vulnerable and disadvantaged Haitians.
+Reiser Relief is a Catholic based non-profit 501(c)3 dedicated to empowering the most vulnerable and disadvantaged Haitians.
 We are committed to being a volunteer run organization, where nearly 100% of all donations go directly towards the needs of the poor.

 Matthew 25:40 The King will reply, “I tell you the truth, whatever you did for one of the least of these brothers of mine, you did for me.”